 If you typically get drawn into fixing other people’s problems, chances are, you’ve attracted numerous victims into your life.
-To identify if you are in relationship with a victim mark Yes or No to the following characteristics:
+To identify if you are in a relationship with a victim, mark Yes or No to the following characteristics:

 - Is there anyone in your life who often appears inconsolably oppressed or depressed?
 Yes/No